nicklockwood/Expression/README.md

 }()
 ```

-Note that the `evaluate()` function can throw an error.
-An error will be thrown during evaluation if the expression was malformed, or if it references an unknown symbol.
+Note that the `evaluate()` function may throw an error.
+An error will be thrown automaticallu during evaluation if the expression was malformed, or if it references an unknown symbol.
+Your custom symbol implementations may also throw application-specific errors, as in the colors example above.

-For a simple, hard-coded expression like the first example, there is no possibility of an error being thrown.
-If you accept user-entered expressions, you must always ensure that you catch and handle errors.
-The error messages produced by Expression are detailed and human-readable (but not localized, currently).
+For a simple, hard-coded expression like the first example there is no possibility of an error being thrown, but if you accept user-entered expressions, you must always ensure that you catch and handle errors.
+The error messages produced by Expression are detailed and human-readable (but not localized).

 ```swift
 do {